-Each share of Series H Preferred Stock is convertible at any time at the holder's option into a number of shares of common stock equal to] divided by the Conversion Price.
-Notwithstanding the foregoing, we shall not effect any conversion of Series H Preferred Stock, with certain exceptions, to the extent that, after giving effect to an attempted conversion, the holder of shares of Series H Preferred Stock (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of our common stock in excess of 4.99% (or, upon election by a holder prior to the issuance of any Series H Preferred Stock, 9.99%) of the shares of our common stock then outstanding after giving effect to such exercise.
-For additional information, see "Description of Securities-Description of Capital Stock-Preferred Stock-Series H Convertible Preferred Stock Being Offered Pursuant to this Prospectus" on page 65 of this prospectus.
+Each share of Series G Preferred Stock is convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the Conversion Price.
+Notwithstanding the foregoing, we shall not effect any conversion of Series G Preferred Stock, with certain exceptions, to the extent that, after giving effect to an attempted conversion, the holder of shares of Series G Preferred Stock (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of our common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our common stock then outstanding after giving effect to such exercise.
+For additional information, see "Description of Securities-Description of Capital Stock-Preferred Stock-Series G Convertible Preferred Stock Being Offered Pursuant to this Prospectus" on page 79 of this prospectus.